FD in Criminology & Criminal Justice

 - Progression Pathway

 Foundation Degrees are recognised qualifications in their own right, equivalent to the first two years of an honours degree.
-Many of our graduates chose to top-up their Foundation Degree to a full Honours degree by applying to the final year of the following degree at the University of Central Lancashire (UCLan): BA (Hons) Criminology & Criminal Justice.
+Many of our graduates choose to top-up their Foundation Degree to a full Honours degree by applying to the final year of the following degree at the University of Central Lancashire (UCLan): BA (Hons) Criminology & Criminal Justice.

 If you wish to progress to an alternative university, you are strongly advised to research the entry qualifications required for your chosen course prior to enrolling at Runshaw College.